-As Santander once again slashes the rate for 123 Current Account customers, we look at the best alternatives for earning interest on your in-credit balances.
+Looking for a decent interest rate for your current account?
+We look at the best options for earning interest on your in-credit balances.

 Just be warned, the best high-interest current accounts are mostly ideal for small pots of cash or offer a decent rate for a limited time only.

 For those who spend more of the month in the red, see our top accounts for cheap overdrafts.